Cancer research: Distributed computing

 One can share computer time for distributed cancer research projects like Help Conquer Cancer.
 World Community Grid also had a project called Help Defeat Cancer.
 Other related projects include the Folding@home and Rosetta@home projects, which focus on groundbreaking protein folding and protein structure prediction research.
 Vodafone has also partnered with the Garvan Institute to create the DreamLab Project, which uses distributed computing via an app on cellphones to perform cancer research.

 Clinical trials

 Members of the public can also join clinical trials as healthy control subjects or for methods of cancer detection.

 There could be software and data-related procedures that increase participation in trials and make them faster and less expensive.
 One open source platform matches genomically profiled cancer patients to precision medicine drug trials.

-Dominance of cancer research

-Cancer research has grown considerably as indicated by the number of records that have been indexed in the MEDLINE database, in the 1950s the proportion of cancer-related entries was approximately 6% of all entries and this has risen to 16% in 2016.
-This rise may be attributed to the impact of scientific advances such as genomics, computing and mathematics, which have had a stronger influence in cancer than in other areas such as cardiovascular conditions.

 Organizations

 Organizations exist as associations for scientists participating in cancer research, such as the American Association for Cancer Research and American Society of Clinical Oncology, and as foundations for public awareness or raising funds for cancer research, such as Relay For Life and the American Cancer Society.